aboamen7000/alx-system_engineering-devops/0x00-shell_basics/README.md

-prints the absolute path name of the current working directory : pwd TEST!@#T
+prints the absolute path name of the current working directory : pwd